Animal Welfare Matters: proposals for a New Zealand Animal Welfare Strategy and amendments to the Animal Welfare Act 1999

 Minister for Primary Industries Nathan Guy introduced the Animal Welfare Amendment Bill on 8 May 2013, and the Bill had its first reading in Parliament on 29 August 2013.

 The Bill is currently before the Primary Production Select Committee, which is considering the submissions that it received and heard on the Bill.
 The Select Committee is due to report back to Parliament on the Bill at the end of March.
 The Bill must then undergo second and third readings before being passed into law.

 The Bill changes the Act to make it more enforceable, clear and transparent.
 It aligns with the New Zealand Animal Welfare Strategy .

 The Bill allows for the creation of enforceable regulations that will complement the minimum standards contained within New Zealand’s 16 codes of welfare .
-The Bill also gives the Minister the ability to make other regulations.
+The Bill also gives the Minister the ability to make other regulations, including for live animal exports and surgical procedures.
 The new regulations will be developed after the Bill has been passed, and will be publicly consulted on.

 Once they are in place, the regulations will be backed by a range of enforcement tools, including instant fines.

 The Bill also directly increases protections for New Zealand’s wild animals, animals being exported to other countries, and animals used in research, testing and teaching.
 An overview of the changes that the Bill makes to the Act can be found here (109 KB).

 The passage into law

 Bill introduced to Parliament - 8 May 2013

 1. Why has the Animal Welfare Amendment Bill been introduced?